Fundamental limitations for quantum and nano thermodynamics: Extractable work, and work of formation

 \section{Extractable work, and work of formation}

-We now use the results of Secs. \ref{sec:form} and \ref{sec:dist} to discuss the amount of work that can be drawn from a system in contact with a heat bath of temperature $T$, and the amount of work that is needed to create one.
+We now use the results of \ref{sec:pure} to quantify the amount of work that can be drawn from a system in contact with a heat bath of temperature $T$, and the amount of work that is needed to create one.
 In thermodynamics, both quantities are equal and are given by free energy.
 In our case we obtain two free energies, $\fmin$ governing extracting work, and the other, $\fmax$, governing creation of the system.
 In this section, we derive the expression for $\fmin$ and $\fmax$ in the case where we wish to extract the full amount of work available, or create a total state out of thermal states.
-This corresponds to Equations \eqref{eq:ergotropy} and \eqref{eq:ergotropymax}.
+This corresponds to Equations (\ref{eq:ergotropy}) and \eqref{eq:ergotropymax}.
 The more general result of Equations \eqref{eq:gmin} and \eqref{eq:gmax} following from thermo-majorization is contained in the \mainsection.
+We shall first present the so-called "single-shot" results i.e. exact transitions between states.
+Then we will consider "smoothing", i.e. the processes, where a small probability for failure is allowed.